vivekdake09/wad_Pracs/README.md

 ### 📁 Steps:

-1. Create a folder named docker → Add:
+1. Create a folder named docker → then create file named:

    * `app.js` with